CarbonComputers/Piberry-12/README.md

 PiBerry v12 is a culmination of passion, learning, and iteration — a celebration of community-powered hardware.

 We hope you enjoy building and using it as much as we enjoyed bringing it to life.

+Get yours or find out more about the latest builds at CarbonComputers.us